 Town Clerk: Nanette Rogers

-Dog Licenses are due by April 1st.
+Dog licenses are due by April 1st.
 A current rabies certificate is required.
 If you are unsure if the current certificate is on file, please call the Town Office.
-For your convenience, you may mail or drop off the fee and rabies certificate along with a self-addressed stamped envelope and your license will be mailed to you.
+For your convenience, you may mail or drop off the fee and rabies certificate along with a self-addressed stamped envelope and the license will be mailed to you.

-The fee until April 1st is $11.00 for spayed or neutered dogs and $13.00 for dogs that are not spayed or neutered.
+The fee until April 1st is $11.00 for spayed or neutered dogs and $13.00 for intact dogs.
 Dog licenses obtained after April 1st are subject to a late fee.
 We encourage all dog owners to register their dogs before April 1st.

 Civil Marriage Licenses

 Vermont Civil Marriage Licenses are available at the Town Clerk’s office.
 If you are a resident of Vermont you must obtain your license from the Town Clerk of the town you reside in (unless you are getting married out of state).
 If you are from out of state and getting married in Vermont, you may obtain your license from any Vermont Town Clerk.